 After having her third child she decided to work part time to be able to spend more time with her kids.
 She has now decided to go back to full time work in order to be involved with LCA where her children attend school and are actively involved in athletics.

-Andrew Carlson, originally from Sturbridge, MA, has been at LCA since June 2006.
-He has a Bachelor of Science from The Pennsylvania State University (2006) and a Master of Science from The University of Kentucky (2008).
-Andrew splits his time between Orthopedic & Sports Physical Therapy and LCA.
+Andrew, originally from Sturbridge, MA, has a Bachelor of Science from The Pennsylvania State University (2006) and a Master of Science from The University of Kentucky (2008).
+Andrew splits his time as the Director of Sports Medicine and Outreach for Bluegrass Orthopedics and as LCA’s Head Athletic Trainer.
 When not working, Andrew enjoys spending time with his family, enjoying the outdoors and water sports.
 Although Andrew and his family reside just outside Lexington, his heart is at the beach!
-Andrew's passion for young athletes and sports medicine drives his career and looks forward to what the future brings for him and his family.
+Andrew’s passion for young athletes and sports medicine drives his career and looks forward to what the future brings for him and his family.

 Cam Deckett has been on the athletic training staff at LCA since 2018.
 He is from Omaha, Nebraska.
 He graduated from Missouri State University in 2016 and 2018 with his Bachelors and Masters Degree in Athletic Training.
 At Missouri State, he met his wife, Rebekah, and they have been married since 2018.
 Before coming to LCA, Cam was the athletic trainer for the Drury University Wrestling and Cheerleading Teams from 2016-2018.
 Cam loves working at LCA because he not only has the ability to fulfill his passion of helping others pursue their goals, but he also gets to impact students daily and encourage them in their personal walks with Christ.
 He attends Lex City Church (right across the street), and in his free time enjoys exercising, doing outdoor activities, and photography.